owl73/westmarch-landol/class/hunter.md

 | 6 | You robbed from the rich and gave to the poor, sometimes on purpose.
 You have a reputation in a nearby city or town.
 5 | Scum (Gain the skill listed.)
 | 1 | You lured someone to the woods to kill them.
 Unfortunately, you became rather attached.
 Gain a random camp follower and the “Poison” skill.
-| 2 | You �ed a town after spectacularly failing at a profession.
+| 2 | You fled a town after spectacularly failing at a profession.
 Roll on the Table of Professions and gain the skill listed.
 | 3 | You tracked another PC.
 Make up 1d6 rumours about them.
 Players vote if the rumour is true or false.
 Gain the “Spy” skill.
 | 4 | You prefer finishing off your quarry up close.
 Gain a heavy weapon and the “Butcher” skill.
 | 5 | You hunt at close range with thrown weapons.
 Replace your bow and arrows with 9 daggers.
 Gain the “Juggler” skill.